thiggy01/change-gdm-background/README.md

 ## Installation

+First, you will need to install libglib2.0-dev-bin with `sudo apt install libglib2.0-dev-bin`

-Download it with the command below:
+Then, you can download the script with the command below:

     curl -L -O github.com/thiggy01/ubuntu-20.04-change-gdm-background/raw/master/ubuntu-20.04-change-gdm-background